SumoLogic/sumologic-documentation/docs/cse/administration/cse-user-accounts-and-roles.md

 This topic has information about creating and managing user accounts and roles for CSE.
 CSE uses role-based access control (RBAC).
 An administrator controls access to capabilities by assigning capabilities or permissions to roles, and then assigning users to roles.

 Roles and capabilities are managed on the Sumo Logic platform.
-For instructions see the following topics:
+For instructions, see the following topics:

 * [Create and Manage Roles](docs/manage/users-roles/roles/create-manage-roles.md).
 You can assign multiple roles to a user.
 So, you might consider creating CSE-specific roles for different CSE user types, separate from roles you may define for Sumo Logic platform functionality.
 The CSE-related capabilities you can assign to roles are listed in the Cloud SIEM Enterprise section of the **Role Capabilities** page.
   :::note